Tuesday, 6 May 2014

 At Lauds the antiphons Sancti tui etc are again sung, this time with the Sunday psalms.
 The chapter and Office hymn, Paschale mundo gaudium, and the antiphon on the Benedictus, Filiae Jerusalem, are from the Common.

 At the Hours the Paschaltide Doxology is sung at the conclusion of the Office hymns.
 The antiphons Sancti tui etc are sung at the Hours.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii), the short lesson is Scimus quoniam.
 The Dominical preces are omitted.

 Mass is sung after Terce.
 The Mass Protexisti is sung.
-The Gloria is sung, there is one collect, the Creed is sung and the preface is that of the Apostles.
+The Gloria is sung.
+The Creed is sung, the preface is that of the Apostles.

 At Vespers a colour change is made and first Vespers are sung of the Solemnity of St. Joseph, Patron of the Universal Church.
 The antiphons Jacobus autem etc are sung, doubled with psalms of Apostles in Pashaltide, Pss.
 109, 110, 111, 112 and 116.
 The Office hymn is Te Joseph celebrent agmina caelitum.
 No commemoration is sung.

 In the 'liturgical books of 1962' the feast of St. John before the Latin Gate has been abolished from the Kalendar despite its appearance in seventh century liturgical texts and a fifth century church being dedicated to the event.
 Today is a IV class ferial day (although a votive Mass may be said of St. John).
 The Solemnity of St. Joseph has also been abolished, along with its Octave, with the creation of the execrable 'Jerz the Werz' rubbish.
 Vespers are ferial with no commemoration and no Paschal Suffrage as that has been abolished too.